 Rest is essential.
 Unplugging in today's busy world is both a skill and a competitive advantage.
 Is it possible to get more done by working less?
-On this podcast, we talk to those who successfully take time off through sabbaticals, active vacations, more play, fascinating hobbies, and other methods for becoming more interesting.
+On this podcast, we talk to those who successfully take time off through sabbaticals, active vacations, more play, fascinating hobbies, and other methods for becoming more interesting without burning out.

 The Moment app helps people disconnect from their phones and get back their time.
 The app is growing at an impressive rate.
 Everyday, all Moment users combined get back around 49 years of time to spend on what really matters to them — meaningful experiences with friends and family, exploring their passions, and living life in the moment.
 This episode is a wonderful conversation with the CEO of Moment.